hackbg/ganesha/tests/README.md

 ```

+Stderr
 ```
-(node:97303) ExperimentalWarning: --experimental-loader is an experimental feature.
+(node:143106) ExperimentalWarning: --experimental-loader is an experimental feature.
 This feature could change at any time (Use `node --trace-warnings ...` to show where the warning was created)

 ```

 ### Node_Bare_MJS_require_sibling_Bare_CJS
+Exit code
 ```
 1
 ```

+Stdout
 ```

 > source@ test /home/user/Lab/5/ganesha/tests/cases/Node_Bare_MJS_require_sibling_Bare_CJS